njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ### Ronald Croen

 Mr. Croen co-founded Nuance in 1994 with colleagues from SRI International.
-Once Nuance spunoff from SRI International, he served as Nuance's CEO for 10 years until a merger with Scansoft (which had previously merged with Visioneer).
+Once Nuance spunoff from SRI International, Croen served as Nuance's CEO for 10 years until a merger with Scansoft (which had previously merged with Visioneer).

 ![](RonaldCroen-220x220.jpg){ width="350" height="350" style="display: block; margin: 0 auto" }